 As a general rule, a no-cost refinance makes sense for borrowers who are planning to leave their home within around 5 years or will probably refinance again within that same 5-year period.
 If you’re planning to keep the terms of your refinance for any longer than that, your interest rate repayments will likely end up exceeding those initial savings.
 Of course, you’ll need to do your own calculations based on your circumstances and on the rate the lender is willing to offer you in return for waiving closing costs.

 Another reason to consider a no-cost refinance is if you’re unable to afford the upfront payment.
 If refinancing makes sense, but you don’t have a few thousand dollars sitting around to pay the closing costs, you might still decide that the terms of your no-cost refi are better than the terms of that original mortgage you agreed to several years earlier when interest rates were much higher.

 If you can afford the closing costs and are planning to stay in your home for a long time, then it’s generally best to settle on a standard refinance with closing costs.
 While an upfront payment of a few-thousand dollars might not seem like the best use of your money right now, the lower interest rate means you’ll get a return on your investment within a few short years.

 Look Out for Other Costs

 Some lenders may offer you a variation of a no-cost refinance, such as one that cancels all lenders fees (including origination fees for evaluating and preparing your loan), but that still requires you to pay third-party fees for things like appraisal and taxes.
 When sitting down to agree to the terms of your refinance, make sure to read carefully over all the fine print.
 Each lender is different, and one lender’s definition of a no-cost refinance might not be the same as another’s.

-Find out more about the leading mortgage loan companies in our in-depth reviews.
+Find out more about the leading mortgage loan companies in these in-depth reviews.